 It was probably foolish of me to discuss Sendak's authored books before his illustrated books.
 He started his career as an illustrator and actually has illustrated more books than he has written himself.
 He has illustrated books for authors such as Ruth Krauss, Else Holmelund Minarik (Little Bear), and James Marshall.
 Sendak has described that his success at illustrating books for many years allowed him to later write books himself.

-To celebrate Maurice Sendak's birthday I encourage you to revisit his first book, Where the Wild Things Are.
+To celebrate Maurice Sendak's birthday I encourage you to revisit, Where the Wild Things Are.
 Interestingly, the "Wild Things" were originally depicted as horses, but Sendak struggled with drawing horses and settled on drawing "things".
 The "things" or monsters we are now familiar with were actually illustrated to resemble his creepy aunts, uncles, and cousins that would come visit him when he was younger.
 This story of the mischievous and courageous, Max, who is sent to his room without supper and finds his way to a land where he becomes king, will forever be recognized as an important book in the history of children's literature.

 Many of you may know that Where the Wild Things Are was made into a movie which was released in 2009.
 I watched this movie, but certainly felt unqualified to discuss it with you.
 Therefore, I have called in reinforcements.
 This week, I am very excited to introduce you to my friend, Paul Wulff.
 He will be reviewing and discussing the film in his first ever post at Happy Birthday Author on June 10.
 I hope you can stop back here to share your thoughts on this controversial movie.
 It should be a fun way to celebrate Maurice Sendak's birthday.

 Click here for this week's Library Checklist.